• ROENFR

 Art.
 45 – The Executive Bureau has the following attributions:

-(1) Leads the activity of CES between the meetings of the Plenary, exclusively during the term of this, coordinating the activity of specialized committees, SG, and ST, ensuring the fulfilment of the decisions of the Plenary.
+(1) Leads the activity of CES between the meetings of the Plenary, exclusively during the duration of its mandate, coordinating the activity of specialized committees, the SG, and the ST, ensuring the implementation of the decisions of the Plenary.

-(2) Evaluates annually, or whenever necessary, the activity of the Secretary General.
-Following the evaluation, BEx may propose to the Plenary the sanctioning and/or replacement from office of the Secretary General.
+(2) Conducts the annual evaluation, or whenever necessary, regarding the activity of the Secretary General.
+Following the evaluation, BEx may propose to the Plenary the sanctioning and/or replacement of the Secretary General.

-(3) Is responsible for ensuring the necessary conditions for fulfilling the decisions of the Plenary and for complying with the legal deadlines for issuing CES opinions.
+(3) Is responsible for ensuring the necessary conditions for the implementation of the decisions of the Plenary and for complying with the legal deadlines for issuing CES opinions.

 (4) Proposes to the Plenary the establishment of new temporary specialized committees.

-(5) Takes note of the annual election of the presidents of the permanent specialized committees, respecting the rules regarding the distribution of the presidency among the parties.
+(5) Takes note of the annual election of the presidents of the permanent specialized committees, respecting the rules regarding the distribution among the parties of their presidency.

 (6) Evaluates semi-annually the activity of the specialized committees and presents the conclusions of the analysis in the CES Plenary.

-(7) Establishes the list of experts who can be used temporarily, by fields of activity.
+(7) Establishes the list of experts that can be used temporarily, by areas of activity.

 (8) Proposes to the Plenary for approval the level of allowances for the work of temporary experts, within the approved budget.